-Saffy Sprocket is an eccentric motorcycle maniac based in the North of England, Saffy Sprocket holds just under 4,000 subscribers on Youtube.
-Posting roughly every 2-4 weeks, Saffy posts miniature motorcycle documentary-style motorcycle videos that focus on product reviews, how-tos as well as must-visit motorcycle roads in the UK.
+Saffy Sprocket is an eccentric motorcycle maniac based in the North of England, Saffy Sprocket holds just under 10,000 subscribers on Youtube.
+Posting week at 6 pm, Saffy posts miniature motorcycle documentary-style motorcycle videos that focus on product reviews, how-tos as well as must-visit motorcycle roads in the UK.
 She occasionally posts casual vlog videos of her day-to-day motorcycle trips.
 Her videos often encompass high-quality professionally shot footage, dramatic landscapes and well-presented topic ideas – what’s not to love about that?
 So if you love uniquely shot motorcycle vlogs, make sure to check out her channel.

 Kate might be new to Youtuber, but she’s no newbie to bikes.
 After hitting a whopping 15,000 subscribers in a single year, with over 11 years of motorbike experience, Kate is becoming a rising Youtube Sensation.
 Kate’s content loosely follows her life working in bike sales and encompasses a range of bike test rides, product reviews and adventures with her father.
 Always looking for that next adventure, her channel is certainly worth checking out.

 The slogan for the website associated with this channel is “riding a bike is my relief, my medicine, in this crazy world…” many motorcyclists feel this way which gives a relatable feeling to the creator and his videos which viewers enjoy.
 The website is RoyalJordanianwebsite.
 RoyalJordanian is very popular; the YouTube channel has more than a million subscribers and more than a quarter of a billion views.